Contact Us Now For a Free Consultation

 Experienced, Nationally-Recognized, Award Winning Criminal Defense Lawyer for Chicago Criminal Cases

-Chicago criminal defense attorney, James Dimeas, has been handling criminal cases throughout Chicago and Cook County for over 25 years.
+Chicago criminal defense attorney, James Dimeas, has been handling criminal cases throughout Chicago and Cook County for over 26 years.
 Chicago criminal defense lawyer, James Dimeas, understands how stressful and daunting facing a criminal case can be for a criminal defendant.
 This is especially true in a large and confusing court system like Cook County.
-Since Mr. Dimeas has spent over 25 years handling criminal cases throughout Chicago and Cook County, he has a unique understanding of exactly how the Cook County Court System operates.
+Since James Dimeas has spent over 26 years handling criminal cases throughout Chicago and Cook County, he has a unique understanding of exactly how the Cook County Court System operates.
 James Dimeas is a highly respected and admired criminal defense lawyer who has established a stellar reputation and is well known by all of the prosecutors and judges throughout the Cook County Court System.
 James Dimeas is frequently consulted by other criminal defense attorneys for his opinion and guidance.
-Mr. Dimeas is how to use the various programs and opportunities that the Cook County Court System offers to help you avoid a criminal conviction and to keep criminal cases from appearing in a background search.
+Mr. Dimeas knows how to use the various programs and opportunities that the Cook County Court System offers to help you avoid a criminal conviction and to keep criminal cases from appearing in a background search.

 Chicago criminal defense attorney, James Dimeas, has handled thousands of criminal cases in all of the courthouses in Cook County.
 James Dimeas is a criminal defense lawyer who understands that each of the courthouses in Cook County operates a little differently than every other courthouse in Cook County.
 James Dimeas understands how each courthouse operates and how each judge in every courtroom operates.
 James Dimeas knows how to get things done in Cook County and knows how to get results!

 Chicago criminal defense lawyer, James Dimeas, understands how important it is to make sure that his clients understand what is happening with their case and what will be happening in the future.
-James Dimeas a criminal defense attorney who takes great pride in making sure that he keeps in contact with his clients and is always available to answer their questions and make sure they understand what is happening with our case.
+James Dimeas is a criminal defense attorney who takes great pride in making sure that he keeps in contact with his clients and is always available to answer their questions and make sure they understand what is happening with our case.
 James Dimeas is a criminal defense attorney who understands that in criminal cases, the difference between winning and losing can often come down to the assistance that a well-informed client can provide to their criminal defense lawyer.
-James Dimeas is always accessible by phone, text message, or email, to make sure that his clients are informed so that they can provide him with the assistance that he needs to win his criminal cases.
+James Dimeas is always accessible by phone, text message, or email, to make sure that his clients are informed so that they can provide him with the assistance that he needs to win their criminal case.

 If you are facing criminal charges in Chicago or Cook County, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas directly by calling him at 847-807-7405.
+You can always talk to James Dimeas personally by calling him at 847-807-7405.
 James Dimeas is always available to help you with your criminal case.